Nebula: Efficient, Private and Accurate Histogram Estimation: Discussion and Future work

-In this paper, we proposed \name that can be used to privately estimate histogram of data generated by clients. \name introduces necessary randomness for the privacy protection of clients through sampling, pruning, and dummy data, and removes the trust assumption on the server through a customized secret-sharing protocol.
-Incorporating synergies and optimizations on both fronts enables \name to provide high utility without prohibitive trust requirements, and without requiring computationally expensive cryptographic operations, or bandwidth consuming multi-round communications between the clients and the servers.
+In this paper, we proposed \name that can be used to privately estimate and publish histogram of data generated by clients. \name introduces necessary randomness for the privacy protection of clients through sampling, thresholding, and dummy data injection, and removes the trust assumption on the server through a customized secret-sharing protocol.
+Incorporating synergies and optimizations on both fronts of sample-and-threshold differential privacy and secure threshold aggregation enables \name to provide high utility without imposing prohibitive trust requirements, relying on computationally expensive cryptographic operations, or requiring bandwidth-intensive multi-round communications between clients and servers.
 We analytically and empirically demonstrated that \name is effective, efficient and scalable.

+We conclude by discussing some limitations of our approach and by outlining promising directions for future work.
+As discussed in Section~\ref{sec:problem_formulation}, our threat model, like those commonly found in the literature, assumes honest-but-curious clients.
+An interesting future work is to extend \name to defend against malicious clients who either deviate from the protocol or collude with one or both servers to compromise the privacy of honest clients.
+Another interesting direction involves designing efficient protocols for the verifiable selection of a single client (or a subset of clients) to generate and submit dummy data, as outlined in Section~\ref{sec:dummydataInject}.

+\myparagraph{Acknowledgements.} We thanks Olive Franzese, Sofía Celi, and Alex Davidson for useful comments and feedback.